HackYourFuture/Node.js/week3/LESSONPLAN.md

 **Exercise**

-* Use handlebars to build a simple UI for reading books from the Library app
+- Use handlebars to build a simple UI for reading books from the Library app
+   - get the books with axios/fetch
-- think about adding buttons to create, edit, delete book
+   - EXTRA: buttons to create, edit, delete book

-## Build with students

-1. A node js that consumes an external API e.g. https://randomfox.ca/floof/ in stage 1 node should redirect to the url in the json
-2. Make the application server inline HTML that uses the image url discuss how HTML code and javascript are mixed and how this lead to tempating engines
-3. Use pug to refactor the app from step 2
+# !!!IMPORTANT!!!

+Ask students to prepare for databse course aby installing mySQL.